phisad/keras-wildlife/README.md

 # keras-wildlife

-Binary and multiclass animal detection on a wildlife camera trap dataset using keras and tensorflow.
+Binary and multiclass animal detection on a wildlife camera trap dataset using Keras and TensorFlow.

 A simple baseline for animal detection
 - creating the dataset splits for training, validation and test